philc/book-notes/philosophy/a guide to the good life - william irvine.md

   Just don't take it heart.
 * "We should likewise be careful observers of the actions of other people.
 We can, after all, learn from their mistakes and their successes."
 (As case studies).
-* Becoming less sensitive to external inputs when practicing stoicism.
-  * "We will shrug off their insults and slights.
+* Becoming less sensitive to external inputs when practicing stoicism: "We will shrug off their insults and slights.
 We will also shrug off any praise they might direct our way."

 ## Duty (chap 9)